damies13/BrassRazoo/Doc/Block_Structure.md

 UUID that uniquely identifies the server that is elected to generate the next block

-## Transactions
+## Records

-A dictionary of transactions, the keys of the dictionary is the transaction id, with the value being a dictionary representing the transaction detail.
+A dictionary of Records, the keys of the dictionary is the record id, with the value being a dictionary representing the record data.

 ## New Blocks

-In order to be eligible to create a new block a server must have someone stake some Brass Razoos with that server, the maximum value of all transactions a server can add to a block is limited but the total Brass Razoos staked with that server
+In order to be eligible to create a new block a server must have someone stake some Brass Razoos with that server, the maximum value of all Records a server can add to a block is limited but the total Brass Razoos staked with that server